-Why Is My Furnace Leaking Water When the AC Is On?
+My Furnace is Leaking Water When the AC is On

 Noticing any water pooling inside your home is never a good sign, but a furnace leaking water when the AC is on a cause for extra concern.
 Pooling water or excessive condensation can cause any number of problems including mold and mildew which can cause allergies or production of rust damage!
 An excess of water can also cause your HVAC system to break down long before it’s supposed to, so it’s important to address as soon as possible.